Jbleezy/BO2-Reimagined/README.md

 * Landing on top of an enemy player downs them
 * Added player kill feed
 * Added player kills on scoreboard
+* Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
+* Added new audio when enemy players bleed out